Close

 School

-Magic and Abilities are divided into Schools, referred to commonly as the ‘Schools of Magic’.
-Each School specializes in a certain genre of magic and typically the effects of the different Magic and Abilities within a School are similar
+Abilities are divided into Schools.
+Each School specializes in a certain genre of magic and typically the effects of the different abilities within a School are similar

-Neutral: Has effects that alter game play for the user in some manner and does not directly affect other players
+Neutral: Typically has effects that alter game rules for the user in some manner and do not directly affect other players

-Protection: Typically enchantments that provide magical armor, Immunity to a School, or Resistance to a School or State.
-There are no offensive magic or abilities in the Protection School
+Protection: Typically prevents injury or destruction.
+There are no offensive abilities in the Protection School

-Subdual: Typically makes a player stop moving or limits their actions.
-Makes use of the Stopped, Frozen, Stunned, and Suppressed States.
-All offensive magic and abilities in the Subdual School are Magic Balls
+Subdual: Typically prevents movement or actions.
+All abilities in the Subdual School are Magic Balls

 All Magic Definitions